Robert D. Cabana

-(NASA), a NASA astronaut (currently as a non-flight eligible management astronaut), and a veteran of four Space Shuttle flights.
+(NASA) and retired NASA astronaut, having flown on four Space Shuttle flights.
 He served as Chief of the Astronaut Office from 1994 to 1997 and as director of the John F. Kennedy Space Center from 2008 to 2021.
 He is also a former naval flight officer and naval aviator in the United States Marine Corps.

 Personal

-He was born January 23, 1949, in Minneapolis, Minnesota, to Ted and Annabell Cabana.
-Ted has since moved to Salt Lake City.
+Robert Donald Cabana was born January 23, 1949, in Minneapolis, Minnesota, to Ted and Annabell Cabana.
 Robert is the older of two sons.
-His younger brother is Gary Cabana, and he is married to the former Nancy Joan Shimer of Cortland, New York.
-He has three children: Jeffrey, Christopher, and Sarah.
+His younger brother is Gary Cabana.
+He has three children.

 Education

-He graduated from Washburn High School, Minneapolis, Minnesota, in 1967.
+Cabana graduated from Washburn High School, Minneapolis, Minnesota, in 1967.

 He received his Bachelor of Science degree in mathematics from the United States Naval Academy, Annapolis, Maryland, in 1971.

 Military career

 After graduation from the United States Naval Academy, Cabana attended The Basic School at Marine Corps Base Quantico, Virginia, and completed Naval Flight Officer training at Naval Air Station Pensacola, Florida, in 1972.
 He served as an A-6 Intruder bombardier/navigator with squadrons in the 2nd Marine Aircraft Wing (2nd MAW) at Marine Corps Air Station Cherry Point, North Carolina, and the 1st Marine Aircraft Wing at Marine Corps Air Station Iwakuni, Japan.
 He returned to NAS Pensacola in 1975 for pilot training and was redesignated as a naval aviator in September 1976.
 He was then assigned to the 2nd MAW at MCAS Cherry Point, where he flew A-6 Intruders.
 He graduated from the United States Naval Test Pilot School in 1981, and served at the Naval Air Test Center at NAS Patuxent River, Maryland, as the A-6 program manager, X-29 advanced technology demonstrator project officer, and as a test pilot for flight systems and ordnance separation testing on A-6 Intruder and A-4 Skyhawk series aircraft.
 Prior to his selection as an astronaut candidate, he was serving as the assistant operations officer of Marine Aircraft Group 12 at MCAS Iwakuni, Japan.

 Cabana retired from the Marine Corps in August 2000 in the rank of colonel.

-He has logged over 7,000 hours in 34 different kinds of aircraft.
+He has logged over 8,000 hours in over 50 different kinds of aircraft.